 - Make sure it all works.

 Remember what the prerequisite is for SSO?
-That’s right, a custom domain.
-Because you’ve already completed the unit to set up your custom domain, you’re ready to go.
+That’s right, a My Domain.
+Because you’ve already completed the unit to customize your login page with My Domain login policies, you’re ready to go.

 Step 1: Create a Federation ID